rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 Believe it or not, there is much more to learn on the topics we discussed in this chapter: Chapter 17 discusses trait objects, which are another way to use traits.
 Chapter 19 covers more complex scenarios involving lifetime annotations as well as some advanced type system features.
-But in the next chapter, you’ll learn how to write tests in Rust so you can make sure your code is working the way it should.
+But next, you’ll learn how to write tests in Rust so you can make sure your code is working the way it should.